WHO names new coronavirus variant omicron and classifies it as a 'variant of concern' | DW | 26.11.2021

 The working committee called on people to stay vigilant against the virus.

+"Once a variant is classified as a variant of concern, it's really important that we have good SARS-COV2 surveillance around the world, including better genomic sequencing because we want to be able to detect this variant where it is circulating," the group said.

-"This variant has a large number of mutations, some of which are concerning," it said.
+"This variant has a large number of mutations and some of these mutations have worrying characteristics," it added.

 Widely used PCR tests still appear to be able to detect omicron, meaning current diagnostics should work.